LearnersGuild/guide/Game_Manual/Boundaries.md

 - "I'm thinking I did about a third of this project?
 What do you guys think?"
 - "It seems to me that our project quality is at 80%.
 That's what I'm going to say in my review."

-If these laws are upheld, then the game maintains its integrity; it is not corrupted.
+If these laws are upheld, then the stats maintains their integrity; and are not corrupted.

-If these laws are broken, the moderator will step in to rectify and issue a warning.
-If a player repeatedly breaks them by even after being warned, they may be asked to leave.
+If these laws are broken, that will lead to an investor re-evaluation.

 [stats]: ./Stats.md